playbanq/WebWalletAPI/README.md

 The balance loaded on a WebWallet cannot be withdrawn or redeemed for cash, so it must be spent on a purchase at some point.

 + **No exchange, but intermediation**
- A WebWallet can be recharged in any currency supported by the recharge provider, the WebWallet administrator and the applicable regulations.
+A WebWallet can be recharged in any currency supported by the involved parties and the applicable regulations.
 However, a WebWallet recharge is not a currency exchange operation by itself, but a temporary intermediation between online buyers and sellers.

 ## WebWallet Transactions